learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 ### Alternating Wrapper Measurement

-Some of your website visitors will be viewing your website on large displays such as big desktop computers or smart tvs, others might be viewing your website on small tablets and mobile devices.
-For this reason we might want to adjust our wrapper size to change between fluid for smaller devices to fixed for larger devices.
-For example a common strategy is to make a layour center and stay within a fixed pixel size on large screens that way our content doesn't get stretched out to wide, yet on smaller devices we may want to switch to a liquid (fluid) size using percents so our content will squish and expand on many different small and medium size devices taking up the maximum amount of space available.
-Let's look at some example code,
+Some of your website visitors will be viewing your website on large displays, such as big desktop computers or smart TVs; others might be viewing your website on small tablets and mobile devices.
+For this reason, we might want to adjust our wrapper size to change between fluid (for smaller devices) to fixed (for larger devices).
+For example, a common strategy is to make a layout centered and stay within a fixed pixel size on large screens so that our content doesn't get stretched out too wide.
+On smaller devices, we may want to switch to a liquid (fluid) size using percents so our content will squish and expand on many different small and medium size devices, taking up the maximum amount of space available.
+Let's look at some example code:

 #### Desktop Down